shiyu-wangbyte/EGFR_DGMG/README.md

 # EGFR_DGMG
- a pretrained model for molecules generation
+ A pretrained model for molecules generation

+ In this Repo,